Tripartite State Characterization via Activated Bipartite Entanglement: Experimental proposal

-This implies that every 1-parameter GHZ state saturates the upper bound given in Eq.~\eqref{DoE_upper_bound}, maximizing the amount of extra entanglement localised within $AB$ via local operations on $C$.
-In Fig.~\ref{fig:exp}, the saturation given by Eq.~\eqref{Saturation_upper_bound} is represented in a parametric space defined by the one variable parametric functions: $E_{A}\left(\rho_{AB}\right)$, $S\left(\rho_{AB}\right)$ and $\lambda_{2}=\sqrt{1 - \lambda^{2}_{1}}$.
+Analytical results presented in Section \ref{Exact_optimization_procedure} show that 1-parameter GHZ-states saturates the upper bound given in Eq.~\eqref{DoE_upper_bound}, maximizing the amount of extra entanglement that can be localised in $AB$ via local operations on $C$.
+In Fig.~\ref{fig:exp}, the saturation given by Eq.~\eqref{Saturation_upper_bound} is represented in the ABE's parametric space.
 The blue curved line in Fig.~\ref{fig:exp}-top represents the 1-parameter GHZ states given by Eq.~\eqref{GHZ_type_state}.
 The red squares are the outcomes of the optical circuit simulation, whose results are in a remarkable agreement with theoretical expectation.
-Irrespective of the value assumed by $\lambda_{1}$, the optimal measurement basis that maximizes the extra amount of entanglement between $AB$ is spanned by the eigenvectors of Pauli's $\sigma_{z}$ operator.
-The basis formed by the eigenvectors of Pauli's $\sigma_{x}$ is the worst basis that $C$ can choose to perform his measurements, the one where $E_{A}\left(\rho_ {AB}\right) = E_{F}\left(\rho_ {AB}\right)$ and no extra entanglement is activated.
+The resulting error bar due the simulation of rotation of angle $\theta$ is neglected compared with the dots size.
+Irrespective of the value assumed by $\lambda_{1}$, the optimal measurement basis that maximizes the extra amount of entanglement between $AB$ is spanned by the eigenvectors of Pauli's $\sigma_{x}$ operator while the basis formed by the eigenvectors of Pauli's $\sigma_{z}$ is the basis that minimizes the $C$'s assistance, i.e., the one where $E_{A}\left(\rho_ {AB}\right) = E_{F}\left(\rho_ {AB}\right)$ and no extra entanglement is activated.
 Since the entanglement between any bi-partition is zero before operations on $C$ and, after that, is equal to the total amount of entanglement shared initially by the trio $ABC$, the assistance is a full assistance and the saturation given by Eq.~\eqref{Saturation_upper_bound} represents a characteristic only fulfilled by 1-parameter GHZ states.